Bake-danuki: Traits

 In folktales like "Kachi-kachi Yama", and "Bunbuku Chagama", they often played the part of foolish animals.

 Compared with kitsune (fox), which are the epitome of shape-changing animals, one saying is "the fox has seven disguises, the tanuki has eight (狐七化け、狸八化け)".
 The tanuki is thus superior to the fox in its disguises, but unlike the fox, which changes its form for the sake of tempting people, tanuki do so to fool people and make them seem stupid.
 Also, a theory is told that they simply like to change their form.

 The animal name mujina (貉) also sometimes meant the Japanese raccoon dog, with overlapping folklore.

-The comical image of the tanuki having a large scrotum is thought to have developed during the Kamakura era, where goldsmiths would use tanuki pelts for the process of hammering gold nuggets into leaf.
+The comical image of the tanuki having a large scrotum is thought to have developed in Kanazawa, likely during the Edo Period, where goldsmiths would use tanuki pelts for the process of hammering gold nuggets into leaf.
 Tanuki may be shown with their testicles flung over their backs like travelers' packs, or using them as drums.

 Tanuki are also said to drum on their bellies, making sounds such as "pom poko" or "ponpon", and typically depicted as having large bellies.
 Tanuki may or may not be the cause of mysterious drumming sounds tanuki-bayashi.